Articles on Prostate Cancer

 The presence of an abnormal result on digital rectal examination, or a new or progressive abnormality in a PSA test may lead to a referral to a physician who specializes in diseases of the urinary system (a urologist) who may perform further testing, such as a biopsy of the prostate gland.

-Prostate biopsy: A biopsy refers to a procedure that involves taking of a sample of tissue from an area in the body.
+Prostate biopsy: A biopsy refers to a procedure that involves taking a sample of tissue from an area in the body.
 Prostate cancer is only definitively diagnosed by finding cancer cells on a biopsy sample taken from the prostate gland.

 - The urologist may have you stop medications such as blood thinners (for example, warfarin [Coumadin]),Clopidogrel, Xarelto, Eliquis, aspirin, ibuprofen [Advil, Motrin], and certain herbal supplements) before the biopsy.